akinsiraifedayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-7-file creates a file with content Best School 8-cwd_state takes the output of ls -la and puts it in a file 9-duplicate_last_line would duplicate last line of iacta and append it back to itself
+7-file creates a file with content Best School 8-cwd_state takes the output of ls -la and puts it in a file 9-duplicate_last_line would duplicate last line of iacta and append it back to itself 10-no_more_js deletes all js files from current directory